EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/project-manager.md

 Create the job file(s):

-1. Within Project Directory, click **Open in files app**.
+1. Within the Project Directory panel, click **Open in files app**.
-1. The File Manager opens.
+1. The File Manager will open.
 1. Click **New File**.
 1. Enter **Filename**: 'run-epcc-ces-hello.sh'.
 1. Click **OK**.
 1. Click the `run-epcc-ces-hello.sh` **...** side-button, select **Edit**.
-1. A new browser tab opens with a file editor.
+1. A file editor browser tab will open.
 1. Add the following bash script:

     ```bash